matomo-org/developer-documentation/docs/4.x/security-in-piwik.md

 ### Use the correct Twig escaping strategy

-It's import to use the [correct escaping strategy](https://twig.symfony.com/doc/3.x/filters/escape.html) depending on where you are printing a value.
-For example, when prining a value in an HTML attribute like "title" or "label", then we need to use an `|e('html_attr')` escaping strategy.
-Other escaping stragies are `js`, `css`,  `url` and `html` (which is the default strategy).
+It's important to use the [correct escaping strategy](https://twig.symfony.com/doc/3.x/filters/escape.html) depending on where you are printing a value.
+For example, when printing a value in an HTML attribute like "title" or "label", then we need to use an `|e('html_attr')` escaping strategy.
+Other escaping strategies are `js`, `css`,  `url` and `html` (which is the default strategy).

 ### Use `|raw` sparingly in Twig templates